Paul and Nick Harvey Fund

 Our heartfelt thanks go to everyone who applied (we are sorry we couldn’t support you all) and to our supporters who spread the word about this fund.

-Of course, none of this would have been possible without The Hunter Foundation for donating the money to us, and the wonderful Paul & Nick Harvey for Four Notes – Paul’s Tune where the story began.
+Our huge appreciation, too, to the wonderful Paul & Nick Harvey for Four Notes – Paul’s Tune, where the story began.

 We’ll be following progress of each of the projects and bring you updates in the coming months.